adref404/mindsentinel/README.md

 ```
 Title: I can't go on like this
 Subreddit: r/depression
-Cuerpo: I don’t feel anything anymore.
+Cuerpo: I don't feel anything anymore.
 Every day it gets harder to get out of bed.
-I don’t see the point of trying anymore.
+I don't see the point of trying anymore.
 I feel completely alone and empty.
 Everyone would be better off without me.
 ```